shadyxur/break-the-code/README.md

 ## 3. Vulnerability Analysis

-SC-1 contains several critical vulnerabilities that make it insecure:
+The cipher contains several critical vulnerabilities that make it insecure:

 ### 3.1 Invertibility
 All three operations in SC-1 are completely reversible: